saurabhnirwan11/Credit-score-classification/Readme.md

 ## Results

 The final model's performance and evaluation metrics will be available in the `results` directory.
 Additionally, the Jupyter notebooks in the `notebooks` directory provide a detailed analysis of the project.

+## Web_App

+This project also includes a web application built using Flask, which allows users to input their financial information and get their predicted credit score.
+The web app provides a user-friendly interface to interact with the trained credit score classifier.

+To run the web app locally:

+1. Ensure you have all the project dependencies installed.
+2. Run the Flask app using the command `python app.py`.
+3. Access the web app through your web browser at `http://127.0.0.1:5000`.

 ## Contributing